Is My Social Security Income Taxable?

 In addition to federal taxes, you may have to pay state taxes on your Social Security income.
 Whether or not this is the case will depend on what state you live in.
 A total of 13 states have at least some Social Security taxes.

-Of these states, Minnesota, North Dakota, Vermont, and West Virginia all have the same rules as the federal government.
-The other nine states are Colorado, Connecticut, Kansas, Missouri, Montana, Nebraska, New Mexico, Rhode Island, and Utah.
+Of these states, North Dakota, Vermont, and West Virginia all have the same rules as the federal government.
+The other tenstates are Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, and Utah.
 These states mostly follow the federal government’s rules but are a bit more lenient.
 They offer some deductions based on age and income.

 It’s a good idea to talk to an accountant or financial planner if you live in any of the 13 states that tax Social Security income.
 The other 37 states and the District of Columbia do not tax Social Security at all.

 You’ll most likely have to pay some taxes on your Social Security income.
 However, a little careful planning goes a long way toward helping to protect your retirement.